microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/security-host-list-passivednsreverse.md

 [!INCLUDE [threatintelligence-api-disclaimer](../../includes/threatintelligence-api-disclaimer.md)]

-Get a list of [passiveDnsRecord](../resources/security-passivednsrecord.md) resources, as a result of a reverse passive DNS retrieval.
-While a forward DNS lookup queries the IP address of a certain hostname, a reverse DNS lookup queries a specific hostname of an IP address.
+Get a collection of [passiveDnsRecord](../resources/security-passivednsrecord.md) resources from a reverse passive DNS retrieval.

+A reverse DNS lookup queries the hostname of a [host](../resources/security-host.md) using an IP address.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]